 The 24 Letters of the Greek Alphabet

-The different shapes of the Greek lower-case letter Sigma are not really alternate forms.
-They are both used in modern Greek, depending on where the letter occurs in a word.
-The more "o" shaped variant starts a word, while the more "c" shaped version usually ends a word.
+The different shapes of the Greek lower-case letter Sigma are not really alternate forms; they are both used in modern Greek, depending on where the letter occurs in a word.
+However, the more "o" shaped variant starts a word, while the more "c" shaped version usually ends a word.

-In the following slides, you'll find the alphabet broken down by groups of three, which are given in alphabetic order, starting with alpha and beta, giving us the word alphabet!
-Pronunciations are approximate as this is designed to help you sound out signs rather than speak the languageContinue to 2 of 9 below.
+In the following slides, you'll find the alphabet broken down by groups of three, which are given in alphabetic order, starting with alpha and beta—which is where we get the word "alphabet!"
+All Pronunciations are approximate as this is designed to help you sound out signs rather than speak the languageContinue to 3 of 10 below.

 Alpha, Beta, and Gamma

-The first two are easy—"alpha" for "A" and "beta" for "B"—though in Greek, it is much softer and sounds like a "v" is in English.
-Similarly, the next letter in the alphabet, "gamma," while defined as "g," is often pronounced much more softly as well, as a "y" sound in front of "i" and "e."
-So Gianni really is Yanni.Continue to 3 of 9 below.
+The first two letters are easy to remember—"alpha" for "A" and "beta" for "B"—however, in Greek, the "b" in beta is pronounced more like a "v" is in English.
+Similarly, the next letter in the alphabet, "gamma," while defined as "g," is often pronounced much more softly as well like a "y" sound in front of "i" and "e" as in "yield."Continue to 4 of 10 below.

 Delta, Epsilon, and Zeta

-In this group, the letter "delta" looks like a triangle—the delta formed by rivers and familiar from geography class.
-If you need help in remembering what this triangle represents, you can try mentally turning it on its side.
-Presto!
-It looks like a "D" but pronounce it as more of a hard "th" sound.
+In this group, the letter "delta" looks like a triangle—or the delta formed by rivers familiar to those who took a geography class.
+If you need help in remembering what this triangle represents, you can try mentally turning it on its side, where it looks similar to the letter "d."

 "Zeta" is a surprise so early in the list of letters, since we're used to seeing "Z" at the end of our alphabet, but it's next up in the Greek alphabet and pronounced exactly how it would be in English.Continue to 5 of 10 below.

 Eta, Theta, and Iota

-"Theta" looks like an "O" with a line through it, and it's pronounced "Th."
-It's one of the unusual ones that need to be memorized, but at least it doesn't look like what it isn't!
+"Theta" looks like an "o" with a line through it and is pronounced "Th," making it one of the more unusual ones on the list, which has to be memorized entirely.

 Kappa, Lambda, and Mu

-Of these three Greek letters, two are exactly what they appear to be.
-The "Kappa" is a "k" and the "Mu" is an "m," but in the middle, we have a symbol that looks like a bottomless "delta" or an inverted letter "v," which represents "lambda" for the letter "l."Continue to 7 of 10 below.
+Of these three Greek letters, two are exactly what they appear to be: The "Kappa" is a "k," and the "Mu" is an "m," but in the middle, we have a symbol that looks like a bottomless "delta" or an inverted letter "v," which represents "lambda" for the letter "l."Continue to 7 of 10 below.

 Nu, Xi, and Omicron

-"Nu" is "n" but watch out for its lower-case form, which looks like a "v" and resembles another letter we will encounter later in the alphabet.
+"Nu" is "n" but watch out for its lower-case form, which looks like a "v" and resembles another letter, the upsilon, which we will encounter later in the alphabet.

 Xi, pronounced "ksee," is a tough one in both its forms.
 But you can try to remember by associating the three lines of the uppercase letter with the phrase "three for ksee!"
 Meanwhile, the lowercase form looks something like a cursive "E," so you can associate it with the phrase "Kursive "E" for ksee!"

 Pi, Rho, and Sigma

 If you stayed awake in math class, you'll recognize the letter "Pi."
-If not, it's going to take some training to reliably see it as "p" especially since the letter that looks like "P" isn't.
-For architecture buffs, it looks like a small pylon gateway which may help give you the "p" sound.
+If not, it's going to take some training to reliably see it as "p," especially since the next letter in the Greek alphabet, "rho," looks like the English character for "P" but represents the letter "r."

 Tau, Upsilon, and Phi